redaelli/docs/docs/Submodules.md

 git submodule update --remote --merge
 ```

-This ensures that your documentation reflects the most recent code changes without waiting for the daily update.
+This ensures that your documentation reflects the most recent code changes.